 Dr. Cowan's Garden is a line of nutritionally powerful vegetable powders: perennial greens, kale, Swiss chard, leek, squash, blends and salts.
 The powders' nutritional power derives from how they're grown, processed and stored.
-Dr. Cowan's Garden is a family-run business; his wife and three children all have significant roles within the company.
+Dr. Cowan's Garden is a family-run business; his wife and two sons have significant roles within the company.

 How do you use the powders?

 In soups and stews; sprinkled on eggs, roasted vegetables, salads, baked potatoes, popcorn; blended in smoothies; folded into rice, pasta, baked goods or casseroles -- really, added to anything you like to eat.
 They're great for parents of picky vegetable eaters, people who travel or don't have much time to cook, and creative cooks who want to experiment with different flavor profiles.

 From Dr. Cowan: As an example of how we use the powders, just this morning to make my morning soup with broth, I had only a small bunch of greens and a pepper from the garden.
 I also didn't feel like cutting up and sautéing a carrot and zucchini, so, instead, I added a teaspoon of Dr. Cowan's Garden Threefold Blend Powder (carrots, beets, kale, Swiss chard, winter squash and zucchini).
 Voila!
 A soup with now six vegetables instead of two.
 Similarly, when I make pancakes, instead of using all flour (spelt or emmer wheat), I replace a quarter of the flour with pumpkin powder.
 The taste is delicious, and I am diversifying my diet and adding more nutrients and healing phytochemicals to each bite.